 We have created STEM kits with refurbished technology to deliver to public schools in Los Angeles and West Philadelphia as well as to the U.S.-Mexico border holding facilities in order to give young girls interested in STEM exposure to different careers in STEM/business and new technical skills.
 Students in need can receive anything from anatomy coloring workbooks and coding classes to iPads and grants for tutoring.
 All kits also contain inspirational figures of all backgrounds for students to learn about and look up to as well as my email for them to reach out for additional resources.

-There are lots of underprivileged kids, specifically girls, who want more exposure to science skills, and I have many goals to help inspire them.
-Beyond assembling kits, I want to interact with kids at school and teach classes, such as typing, at public schools in Los Angeles.
-I also want to create a group of professionals in different STEM fields to mentor young girls.
-My goal is to work with students in underserved Los Angeles public schools, girls who are in foster care, and families in ICE border detention centers.
-I am currently working with a foster care resource center and coordinating with local schools to distribute my kits, and I am thrilled to partner with such amazing organizations!
+Hundreds of thousands of underfunded communities are home to young girls who want more exposure to math, technology, and science skills.
+At Project STEMinist, we aim to inspire and support this capable and emerging group of leaders in business, healthcare, and technology.
+Beyond assembling kits, we want to interact with kids at school and teach classes, such as typing, at public schools in Los Angeles.
+We also want to create a group of professionals in different STEM fields to mentor young girls.
+Our goal is to continue working with students in underserved Los Angeles public schools, girls who are in foster care, and families in ICE border detention centers.
+So, support us and the future leaders of our world!

-*All kit materials are funded by fundraisers and include donated items.
-Project STEMinist is a global initiative run by high school students.
+*All kit materials are funded by sponsors and fundraisers.
+Project STEMinist defines itself as a global initiative and charity organization.

 Kits for Low-Income Communities